 Name of the entity / Principle activity of the Total balance sheet Total balance sheet

 country of entity equity assets

-incorporation (as stated in the (as stated in the
+incorporation (as stated in the · ·

-(as indicated in (i)a. accounting balance accounting balance
+(as indicated in (i)a. accounting balance

-above) sheet of the legal sheet of the legal
+above) sheet of the legal •

-, entity) entity)
+entity) entity)

-Fed bank Financial Marketing of Bank's

-Services Ltd India own products and 2450.27 12405 72

-lending against gold 2450.27 12495.73
+Fed bank Financial Services Ltd India Marketing of Bank's own products and lending against gold and property.
+2304.64 10112.95

-and property.